-An important part of learning any new piece of software is understanding the terminology it uses.
-Thankfully WordPress uses fairly simple names for everything that make it easy to start using the software.
+An important part of learning any new piece of software, is learning the terminology it uses.
+Thankfully, WordPress uses fairly simple names for everything that make it easy to start using the software.

 This is part 2 in an ongoing series on WordPress.
 Please see Part 1: WordPress Tutorial 1: Installation Setup and Part 3: WordPress Tutorial 3: How to Install a New Plugin, Theme, or Widget and Part 4: WordPress Tutorial 4: Recommended WordPress Plugins.
 Please note that this guide is primarily intended for customers utilizing a Linux server running cPanel.
 If you do not have a Linux server with cPanel please see the documentation at wordpress.org for further assistance.

 WordPress is designed to function primarily as a web log (blog).
 A blog is traditionally a series of stories which are referred to as posts.
 A post can be anything you want it to be.
 News, music, art, movie reviews, really anything you want to publish on your website.
 Most WordPress sites display posts in chronological order based on the date they were written or posted to the site.

 Your WordPress database keeps detailed information for each post such as who wrote it, categories and tags that apply to the post, and also comments made on each post by visitors to your website.
 This data also helps search engines index your website!

 Pages on WordPress sites are used to store and display information that you always want available to your visitors.
 A common use of a Page on a WordPress site is to create an “About” page which displays basic information about your website.

 For example, if you use WordPress to run a site that operates as a news site you may want to give your readers a place where they can go to submit news tips.
 A “Tips” page could contain a web form or simple instructions on how to send you tips via e-mail.
 Since the content of a “Send Us Tips” page would not change frequently it is a perfect example of something that should go in a Page as opposed to a Post.

 Categories & Tags